 Co-Authored by Excel Dictionary's Emma Chieppor

-Welcome to the third and final edition of my three-part series with Paysafe: Excel Tips For Small Business Owners.
+Welcome back to the second edition of my three-part series with Paysafe: Excel Tips For Small Business Owners.
 I’m Emma Chieppor, creator of Excel Dictionary, your ultimate source for impactful, digestible Excel tips and tricks.
-I created Excel Dictionary to help others avoid Excel overwhelm and to be the coworker that you can turn to when you need help; the coworker I wish I'd had when I first started my career as an actuary in 2020.
+I created Excel Dictionary to help others avoid Excel overwhelm and to be the coworker that you can turn to when you need help; the coworker I wish I'd had when I first started my career.